KathrynShea/movie_saga/INSTRUCTIONS.md

 This view is completed already!
 It displays all of the movies in the movie database.

-TODO: When a movie poster is clicked, a user should be brought to the `/details` view.
+TODO: When a movie poster is clicked, a user should be brought to the `/details` view for that movie.

+TODO: Have a way to get to the Add Movie Page

 ### Details Page

 This should show all details **including ALL genres**, for the selected movie.
+You will need to store this data in redux!

  > Hint : You can make a GET request for a specific movie.
+Remember `req.params` and `:id`?

 The details page should have the button: